UniKnow/AgileDev/tutorials/ddd/src/site/markdown/core/glossary.md

 * **Domain Driven Design** - Domain Driven Design is not a technology or a methodology.
 DDD provides a structure of practices and terminology for making design decissions that focus and accelerate software projects dealing with complicated domains.
 * **Domain Service** - Encapsulates business logic that doesn't naturally fit within a domain object, and are NOT typical CRUD operations, those would belong to a Repository.

+## E

+* **Entities** - Entities are characterized by having an identity that's not tied to their attribute values.
+All attributes in an entity can change and it's still the same entity.
+Conversely, two entities might be equivalent in all their attributes, but will still be distinct.

 ## I

 * **Infrastructure Services** - Used to abstract technical concerns (e.g. MSMQ, email provider, etc)

 ## M

+* **Model** - A useful approximation to the problem at hand.
 * **Modifier** - See [Command](#Command).

 ## U

 * **Ubiquitous Language** - A language structured around the domain model and used by all team members to connect all activities of the team with the software.
+The idea is to avoid translations because they blunt communication and makes knowledge crunching anemic.

+## V

+* **Value Object** - Value objects have no seperate identity; they are defined solely by their attribute values.
+Though we are typically talking of objects when referring to value types, native types are actually a good example of value types.
+It is common to make value types immutable.